Palace of Westminster: Security

-The Lady Usher of the Black Rod oversees security for the House of Lords, and the Serjeant at Arms does the same for the House of Commons.
+An official known as Black Rod (officially the Gentleman Usher of the Black Rod, or Lady Usher of the Black Rod) oversees security for the House of Lords, while the Serjeant at Arms does the same for the House of Commons.
 These officers, however, have primarily ceremonial roles outside the actual chambers of their respective Houses.
 Security is the responsibility of the Parliamentary Security Director.
 Parliament has its own professional security force.
 Tradition still dictates that only the Serjeant at Arms may enter the Commons chamber armed.

-With rising concern about the possibility that a vehicle full of explosives could be driven into the building, a series of concrete blocks were placed in the roadway in 2003.
-On the river, an exclusion zone extending 70 m from the bank exists, which no unauthorised vessels are allowed to enter.
+With rising concern about the possibility that a vehicle full of explosives could be driven into the building, a series of concrete blocks was placed in the roadway in 2003.
+On the river, an exclusion zone extending 70 m from the bank exists, where no unauthorised vessels are allowed to enter.

-The Serious Organised Crime and Police Act 2005 formerly made it illegal to hold a protest near the Palace, or anywhere else within a designated area extending up to 1 km from Parliament Square, without authorisation from the Metropolitan Police.
+The Serious Organised Crime and Police Act 2005 formerly made it illegal to hold a protest near the palace, or anywhere else within a designated area extending up to 1 km from Parliament Square, without authorisation from the Metropolitan Police.
 The Act also restricted the operation of loudspeakers in the designated area.
 These provisions were repealed by the Police Reform and Social Responsibility Act 2011, which replaced them with a total ban on tents and sleeping bags in Parliament Square, as well as a prohibition on the use of loudspeakers in the Square without permission from the relevant local authority.

 Members of the public continue to have access to the Strangers' Gallery in the House of Commons.
 Visitors pass through metal detectors and their possessions are scanned.
-Police from the Palace of Westminster Division of the Metropolitan Police, supported by some armed police from the Diplomatic Protection Group, are always on duty in and around the Palace.
+Police from the Palace of Westminster Division of the Metropolitan Police, supported by some armed police from the Diplomatic Protection Group, are always on duty in and around the palace.